-2. Swiping left on the screen will display the commonly used controls for the travel trailer's lighting.
+3. Page 3: Displays the lighting controls for the travel trailer's interior lighting.
 Tap the icon to turn ON or OFF the desired light.
 Some lighting may be dimmable and can be adjusted by touching and holding the icon for two seconds.
 A secondary screen will appear allowing you to slide UP or DOWN to adjust the brightness.